jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 https://www.youtube.com/watch?v=zD578MutMAk&list=PL4E3463842B01E133&index=14

 _I don't want to personify Darth Blockbuster.
 But here's an ad for an online investment brokerage.
-I have no idea if they're any good or not, but the ad displays the scenario that makes a person think "how can I stop this change from happening" and hence become an antagonist.
+I have no idea if they're any good or not, but the ad displays the scenario that makes a person think "how can I stop this change from happening".
 Once typical and esteemed positions like the "hard hitting reporter", the "hard-selling real-estate agent", and the "town video rental store" have or are facing this scenario.
 Making new tools, and empowering Main Street with a new philosophy, is how we overcome this selfish—albeit understandable—side of human nature._

 ## The Magic of Evolution - How Evolution Works